HadrienG2/3photons-julia/Porting_Notes.md

-It is somewhat sad that in Julia, modules and types are expected to follow the same CamelCase naming convention, but a module cannot bear the same name as an inner struct (as it will lead a constant redefinition error).
+It is somewhat sad that in Julia, modules and types are expected to follow the same CamelCase naming convention, but a module cannot bear the same name as an inner struct (as doing so will trigger a constant redefinition error).

 When a module is 100% dedicated to implementing a single complex type, as is often the case, it would be tempting to name it in the same way as the type that